arivera12/BlazorDownloadFile/README.md

 BlazorDownloadFile is the solution to saving files on the client-side, and is perfect for web apps that generates files on the client.

-However if the file is coming from the server we recommend you to first try to use Content-Disposition attachment response header as it has more cross-browser compatiblity.
+However if the file is coming from the server we recommend you to first try to use Content-Disposition attachment response header as it has more cross-browser compatibility.

 ## Installation